 Technology is transforming the way we use buildings, and the impact they have on our environment.
 There’s a long list of tech tools available now in the market to improve your building’s performance.

-And this could make it complicated for the energy manager to understand who’s who in this market, and what building technology you can apply to each area of your building to improve its overall performance.
+This could make it complicated for the energy manager to understand who’s who in this market, and what building technology you can apply to each area of your building to improve its overall performance.

 Let’s make things really clear today: let’s talk about what building technology is all about.